 If you are eligible for a Lifeline Program discount (check your eligibility), there are three steps to applying for and receiving a discount.

-If you are applying based on state or federal program-based eligibility, you will also be required to provide a copy of a document showing proof of your participation in the qualifying program.
+If you are applying based on federal program-based eligibility, you will also be required to provide a copy of a document showing proof of your participation in the qualifying program.
 For example, if you are eligible for the Lifeline Program because you participate in the Medicaid program, you will need to submit a copy of your Medicaid benefit card with your application.

 In most cases, the information provided will be verified and you will be enrolled in the Lifeline Program and eligible to receive your discount soon thereafter.

 There are some instances where an identity is unable to be verified.
 In these cases, your service provider will contact you to let you know of the issue, called a TPIV failure, and may ask for further documentation verifying your identity.
 Submit copies of the required documentation to your service provider as soon as possible.

 Here are some examples of documents that your service provider may ask for to help prove your identity:

 If your identity is able to be verified using this additional documentation, you will be enrolled to receive a Lifeline Program discount.
 If USAC is unable to verify your identity, you will be denied a Lifeline Program discount.

 After you are enrolled in the Lifeline Program, depending on your carrier, you may be supplied with a new phone and your benefit should start as soon as you receive it.
 If you are, however, applying a Lifeline Program benefit to an existing service, contact your carrier to ask when your discount will begin.